Follow these ten tips to master the questions during your presentation.

 Ask the Experts

 7. If you can’t answer a question but believe that someone in the audience may know ask, “I know there are experts in the room, how would you answer this question?”
 Only do this if you know there are experts in your audience.
-This is one reason to bring some of experts on you team with you to important presentations.
+This is one reason to bring experts from your team to important presentations.

 8. When you get the person who strongly disagrees with you and refuses to shut up, respond, “Thank you for your opinion, I know there are different schools of thought on this issue.”
 Or “I can’t speak to your experience.
 I am telling you what has worked for me.”